 Full Local Advisory Board Meetings

-Mr James Bancroft - Principal and Staff Governor
+Mr James Bancroft - Principal and Staff LAB Member

 I am proud to be the Principal of an academy with an exciting future.
 I believe that Wistaston Church Lane is a wonderful place to learn and a great place to work.
 I have been Principal since March 2017.
 Before that I was the Acting Headteacher for a while and prior to that I was the Deputy Head for nine years.
 I am married and have two young children and a cat called Gizmo.
-I am a governor at a local federation of two primary school and have also served as the Chair of the Cheshire East Association of Deputy Head Teachers.
-I am lucky to be working with a team of governors who place the children at the heart of what we do.
+I am a governor at a local federation of two primary schools, and also at a small village school.
+I have also served as the Chair of the Cheshire East Association of Deputy Head Teachers.
+I am lucky to be working with a Local Advisory Board who place the children at the heart of what we do.

 I am a parent of two young ladies and live in the Wistaston area.
 I have a longstanding commitment and loyalty to the school, having first taught at Westfield Infant School in 1995.